 The struggle for peace, justice, human rights and equality continues in much of the world, and women are increasingly serving as formidable change agents.
-On February 22, 2018, the Rule of Law Collaborative, in partnership with the Women’s and Gender Studies Program, will host a symposium to examine the specific strategies women have employed to affect change in the rule of law.
+On February 22, 2018, the Rule of Law Collaborative, in partnership with the Women’s and Gender Studies Program, University of South Carolina School of Law, and Mary Baskin Waters Lecture Series will host a symposium to examine the specific strategies women have employed to affect change in the rule of law.
 The symposium will enable women from various contexts around the world to share their experiences and lessons learned and form networks and connections.

 Personal status, land, violence and insecurity, among many other issues, create conditions where many women must rely on the justice system and legal aid.
 Yet, for millions of women, including those in developed countries, the search for justice is fraught with difficulty and is often inaccessible, expensive and laws and legal systems continue to discriminate against them.
 The World Bank’s 2016 “Women, Business and the Law” Report found that women are treated equally under the law in less than a quarter of economies worldwide.
 Within conflict-affected countries, access to justice is further inhibited by war-devastated governmental infrastructure and increased violence, with women further victimized.
 Judicial institutions often lack sensitivity about the experiences of women during or after periods of conflict, and treat violations of women’s rights as low priority compared to other crimes.
 At the same time, women professionals around the globe are under-represented in justice sector institutions and leadership positions, in particular.